-The Charmed Distribution of Kubernetes® has been designed to be flexible enough to efficiently run your workloads.
-Various components of CDK can be horizontally scaled to meet demand or to increase reliability, as detailed below.
+Charmed Kubernetes has been designed to be flexible enough to efficiently run your workloads.
+Various components of Charmed Kubernetes can be horizontally scaled to meet demand or to increase reliability, as detailed below.

-The kubernetes-master nodes act as the control plane for the cluster.
-CDK was designed with separate master nodes so that these nodes can be scaled independently of the worker units, to give better efficiency and flexibility.
+The kubernetes-control-plane nodes act as the control plane for the cluster.
+Charmed Kubernetes was designed with separate control-plane nodes so that these nodes can be scaled independently of the worker units, to give better efficiency and flexibility.